-Student print full name and Social Security Number (Verified by Notary).
+Student print full name and Social Security Number.

-Notary Public print full name, signature, and embossed.
+Witness print full name and signature.

 STUDENT ACKNOWLEDGEMENT OF RCT APPRENTICESHIP

 I understand, that when I graduate from Radiation Control Technician Training, I will have a two and a half year apprenticeship as a junior radiation control technician (Junior RCT).
 Shawnee Environmental Services, Inc. (SES, Inc.) will assist in job placement for my first job.
 Graduates may feel free to contact SES for career counseling.